Where students can eat for free on results day - including Nando’s & TGI Fridays

 Bill’s

-Bill’s restaurant chain is giving students a free dessert when a main course is ordered on both the A-Level and GCSE Results Day.
+Bill’s restaurant chain is giving students a free dessert when a main course is ordered on GCSE Results Day.

 In a statement, Bill’s said: “To receive a free dessert, all that is needed is to bring along your student ID & proof of results, purchase any main and we’ll serve you a delicious free dessert!
 Results day feelings of relief never tasted so good…”